Nutrients: the body’s building blocks…

 • Plant-based milk alternatives are often fortified with calcium and B12.

-Micronutrient supplementation: do you need it?
+Micronutrient supplementation: do we need it?

-Pregnancy: Requires folic acid, iron, and iodine for fetal development.
+• Pregnancy: Requires folic acid, iron, and iodine for fetal development.

-Vegetarians/vegans: May need B12, iron, and omega-3s.
+• Vegetarians/vegans: May need B12, iron, and omega-3s.

 • Elderly: Often require vitamin D and calcium to maintain bone health.